SMByC/AcATaMa/docs/analysis.md

 population error matrix are important because they quantify the distribution, by area, of different land cover classes.
 The row totals represent the proportion of area of each class, according to the map classification.
 On the other hand, the totals of the columns represent the proportion of area, according to the reference classification.
 Accuracy assessment focuses on three types of analysis and parameters.
-The first at a global level, defined as general accuracy or Kappa coefficient.
+The first at a global level, defined as general accuracy.
 The second that focuses on the specific accuracy of the class and is classified as the accuracy of the user or the producer.
 And, the third, which corresponds to the estimation of the proportion of area by a class.

+> *About Kappa:* AcATaMa has not implemented the Kappa coefficient in the results, because in general we don't recommend
+> to use it.
+The kappa coefficient is widely used as a measure of thematic accuracy in remote sensing.
+However,
+> Foody (2020), Pontius and Millones (2011) have shown that the Kappa coefficient is not a good measure of accuracy.
+> Pontius and Millones (2011) have argued that Kappa indices are redundant, useless, and/or flawed and should be
+> abandoned because they do not provide any information helping in the purpose of accuracy assessment and map
+> comparison.
+Foody (2020) said that while Kappa is a useful measure of agreement, it is not a good measure of accuracy.
+> The kappa coefficient is an inappropriate index to use to describe classification accuracy.

 ### Accuracy